PunchablePlushie/godot-game-settings/README.md

 * The entire UI has been redesigned to make it easier and more intuitive to work with.
 * Save data is handled via config files instead of JSON files.
 * The way settings are created and handled has been completely reworked.
-* The way UI component are added and handled has been completely reworked.
+* The way UI components are added and handled has been completely reworked.

 ### Settings
 * Users should now have more freedom and flexibility when creating custom settings.